prabhupavitra/prabhupavitra.github.io/_pages/about.md

 <span style="font-family:Georgia; font-size:28px;">
 Hey!
 Nice to meet you!!</span>
 <span style="font-family:Georgia; font-size:20px;">
-Hi, I'm Pavitra Prabhu, and I'm obsessed with data ; Previously worked as a software engineer/ data analyst in the Financial Services sector for [Infosys](https://www.infosys.com) and [Société Générale](https://www.societegenerale.asia/en/).</span>
+Hi, I'm Pavitra Prabhu, and I'm obsessed with data ; Previously worked in the field of data analytics for global investment banks and financial institutions, such as, [Royal Bank of Scotland (RBS)](https://personal.rbs.co.uk), [Citizens Bank](https://www.citizensbank.com/HomePage.aspx) and [Société Générale](https://www.societegenerale.asia/en/).</span>
 <span style="font-family:Georgia; font-size:20px;">
   I was born and brought up in the beautiful state of Karnataka, India.
 Obtained my Bachelor of Electronics and Communication Engineering from [Visvesvaraya Technological University](https://vtu.ac.in),India and my Masters in Finance Analysis from the [University of Wisconsin - Milwaukee](https://uwm.edu), United States.</span>
 <span style="font-family:Georgia; font-size:20px;">
   One area that I’m passionate about is technology.
 I am so intrigued by its ability to solve interesting challenges in so many unique ways.
 I’m always looking to challenge myself and learn new things.
-My personal interests include traveling and explore new places and new cultures, photography, cooking and reading books.</span>
+My personal interests include traveling and exploring new places and new cultures, photography, cooking and reading books.</span>
   <span style="font-family:Georgia; font-size:20px;">
    This website is meant to be a portfolio of all of my side projects and some of my work and school projects.
 It'll also have a bunch of my notes and my adventures in the realm of data science.
 I enjoy writing useful & reusable software tools using Python,R and VBA;
   I'm always open to messages.
 I'm open to mentor, or be mentored.
 You can email me, find me on [LinkedIn](https://www.linkedin.com/in/pavitra-prabhu), or send me a message using the form below.</span>